-- The Sorghum Trust for its financial support in conducting this survey. - Agbiz Grain and its members for their cooperation in providing the samples to make this survey possible. - The Crop Estimates Committee (CEC) of the Department of Agriculture, Land Reform and Rural Development (DALRD) for providing production related figures. - South African Grain Information Service (SAGIS) for providing supply and demand figures relating to sorghum. - The Bureau for Food and Agricultural Policy (BFAP) for providing research based market analysis.
+- Agbiz Grain and its members for their cooperation in providing the samples to make this survey possible. - The Crop Estimates Committee (CEC) of the Department of Agriculture, Land Reform and Rural Development (DALRRD) for providing production related figures. - South African Grain Information Service (SAGIS) for providing supply and demand figures relating to sorghum. - The Bureau for Food and Agricultural Policy (BFAP) for providing research-based market analysis.